Clean Energy Financing

 What Program Fees will I incur?

-Some program admin fees will be added to your Clean Energy Financing as they are incurred.
-If a homeowner exits the Clean Energy Financing Program early, he or she will only be charged for the costs incurred to date.
-The schedule below indicates when a homeowner has incurred each program fee:
+Program admin fees will be added to your Clean Energy Financing as they are incurred.
+If a homeowner exits the Clean Energy Financing Program early, they will only be charged for the costs incurred to date.
+The schedule (in order) below indicates when a homeowner has incurred each program fee:

 Customer Agreement is signed — $150